toucansites/toucan/Tests/sites/swiftonserver.com/src/contents/blog/posts/2024/02/08-using-swiftnio-channels/contents.md

 title: Using SwiftNIO - Channels
 description: Create a TCP server using SwiftNIO and structured concurrency
 publication: 2024-02-08 18:30:00
+tags:
+  - swift
+  - SwiftNIO
-tags: Swift, SwiftNIO, Networking
+  - Networking
-author: Joannis Orlandos
+authors:
+  - joannis-orlandos
 authorLink: https://x.com/JoannisOrlandos
 authorGithub: joannis
 authorAbout: Joannis is a seasoned member of the Swift Server WorkGroup, and the co-founder of Unbeatable Software B.V.
 If you're looking to elevate your team's capabilities or need expert guidance on Swift backend development, consider hiring him.